benjburgess/benjburgess.github.io/data_index.md

 # Data Science and Analytics Examples

 Outlined below are outlines and descriptions of various approaches from the fields of data science and analytics.
 Each link comprises either a short introductory explanation coupled with example R code or interactive dashboards.

-*I'm constantly adding more examples, so check back here again soon!*
+Additional content is constantly being added, so keep checking back for more examples and tutorials.

 ## General Coding and Analyses